LukeAFullard/SIVO_dev/examples/mysite/title_page/subpage/water/science/fmu/manawatū/md/Nitrogen/placeholder.md

-# Tracking nitrogen in the Manawatū
+# Tracking nitrogen in the Manawatū FMU

 Thee two forms of nitrogen below are directly toxic to aquatic life at high concentrations.
 They enter our waterways in different ways:
 *   **Ammoniacal nitrogen:** This form primarily reaches rivers through direct point-source discharges, such as treated wastewater or dairy shed effluent.